What is the difference between the Professional Master's Program and the traditional M.S. Program?

 The two programs differ primarily in how they evaluate applicants and who qualifies to apply to which program.
 The department does not have a stand-alone regular M.S. program.
-Instead, applicants to the regular M.S. program or the Ph.D. program are automatically considered for admission to the combined M.S./Ph.D. program.
+Instead, applicants to the traditional M.S. program or the Ph.D. program are automatically considered for admission to the combined M.S./Ph.D. program.
 This admission process is highly competitive and evaluates applicants based primarily on their potential to do research and complete a Ph.D.
 Those offered admission can exit with an M.S. degree or a Ph.D. degree.

 In contrast, the Professional Master's Program (PMP) is a terminal M.S. program.
 It targets working professionals who want to pursue an M.S. degree to further educate themselves, obtain cutting-edge knowledge in the fast-moving IT field, apply what they learn to their jobs, and seek career advancement.
 Furthermore, the PMP admission process evaluates applicants primarily on their potential to complete a challenging M.S. program at UW-Madison, not on their potential to do research leading to a Ph.D. degree.